 What to Expect

 Knowing what to expect when making toffee will get easier once you’ve made it a few times.
-Overall, the process is straightforward, but it’s easy to burn the toffee if you aren’t careful.
+Overall, the process is straightforward, but it’s easy to burn it if you aren’t careful.

 Making toffee is something that you can get used to with experience.
-If you’re nervous about trying to make toffee for the first time, it might be beneficial to learn about some tips.
+If you’re nervous about trying to make it for the first time, it might be beneficial to learn about some tips.

 Below, you’ll learn about several tips that can make your experience much easier.
 It should allow you to have a good time making toffee while avoiding some common mistakes.